biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 If nothing else comes up, you could think about and discuss the following:

 -   [1.3.2](https://r4ds.had.co.nz/introduction.html#python-julia-and-friends): ***"Data science teams"*** -- Are grad students in a lab "Data science teams", or are they talking about something else?
-What does this, perhaps, say about the primary expected audience for the book?
+What does this, perhaps, say about the expected primary audience for the book?

--   [1.3.4](https://r4ds.had.co.nz/introduction.html#hypothesis-confirmation): "Hypothesis generation" vs. "hypothesis confirmation" -- are you familiar with this distinction and do you used it in practice?
+-   [1.3.4](https://r4ds.had.co.nz/introduction.html#hypothesis-confirmation): "**Hypothesis generation**" vs. "**hypothesis confirmation**" -- are you familiar with this distinction and do you used it in practice?

 -   [1.3.2](https://r4ds.had.co.nz/introduction.html#python-julia-and-friends): Other languages commonly used for data analysis: **Python** and **Julia**.
 Are you familiar at all with these languages and their pros and cons with respect to R?